 Data for Load Resource

-Load Resource underfrequency trip relay models shall be prepared annually by ERCOT using a PSSE standard model.
+Load Resource under frequency trip relay models shall be prepared annually by ERCOT using a PSS/E standard model.
 Data for the Load Resource model shall be documented in the Stability Book.

-Dynamics Data for Equipment Owned by Transmission Service Providers (TSP)
+Dynamic Data for Equipment Owned by Transmission Service Providers (TSPs)

-Under Frequency Firm Load SheddingRelay Data (UFLS)
+Under Frequency Firm Load Shedding (UFLS) Relay Data

 UFLS data shall be prepared annually in accordance with ERCOT and NERC standards.
 TSPs are responsible for preparing the UFLS relay model records for their respective loads.
 The TSP shall submit the UFLS relay data to ERCOT in the form of a PSS/E dyre file using an appropriate model.
 The models should contain the necessary information to properly represent the UFLS relay actions in a dynamic study, including: